php-dev-br/laravel-doc-pt-br/queues.md

     numprocs=8
     redirect_stderr=true
     stdout_logfile=/home/forge/app.com/worker.log
-    stopwaitsecs=3600

 In this example, the `numprocs` directive will instruct Supervisor to run 8 `queue:work` processes and monitor all of them, automatically restarting them if they fail.
 You should change the `queue:work sqs` portion of the `command` directive to reflect your desired queue connection.

-> {note} You should ensure that the value of `stopwaitsecs` is greater than the number of seconds consumed by your longest running job.
-Otherwise, Supervisor may kill the job before it is finished processing.

 #### Starting Supervisor